evadeltor/GmId_Streamlit_LookUpTables/README.md

 ![image](https://github.com/user-attachments/assets/8697ee4f-a0d8-46c6-bd30-ba1fe03c27fa)

 <strong style="color:red;">!</strong> One may question why the width of the transistor hasn't been considered as a sweep variable, instead a fixed value of 1 um has been used.
-Since the majority of analog CMOS circuits take advantage of wide transistors, proportionality holds as far as W is concerned.
-[1]([https://ieeexplore.ieee.org/document/10122491/])
+Since the majority of analog CMOS circuits take advantage of wide transistors, proportionality holds as far as W is concerned [1](https://ieeexplore.ieee.org/document/10122491/)

 ## Execute the code
 What we need to do is to run the main.py from the terminal with the following command: streamlit run main.py